-GOVERNING BODY: Means a group of people (community leaders, committee, department, etc.) who formulate the policy and direct the affairs of an organization/program in partnership with the managers, especially on a voluntary or part-time basis.
+GOVERNING BODY: Means a group of people (community leaders, committee, department, board of directors, etc.) who formulate the policy and direct the affairs of an organization/program in partnership with the managers, especially on a voluntary or part-time basis.